ymirmeddeb/LiDARNavigatorBot/README.md

 - **Power Supply:** 6V battery pack.

 ## Software
 The brain of Alex is driven by software written in C++ for Arduino, emphasizing obstacle detection, victim identification, and efficient navigation.
-The source code is accessible in the `Mbot_Code.ino` within this repository.
+The source code is accessible in the `code` directory within this repository.

 ## Algorithm Overview
 Alex's operational logic is straightforward yet sophisticated, encompassing: